Editorial Style Guide

 But singular when referring to politics as a single discipline or pursuit: World politics is a popular subject.
 Politics is a demanding profession.

-Add only an apostrophe to abbreviations ending is s, but add ’s to all others: CBS’ hit series, UAFS’ current enrollment, the MLB’s lineup.
+Add only an apostrophe-s to show possessive of acronyms: CBS’s hit series, UAFS’s current enrollment, the MLB’s lineup.

 Other rules …. proper nouns, common nouns ending in s, descriptive names, double possession, joint versus individual possession, plurals.